 Wow – what a week.
 We went from great spring weather to a snowstorm within a matter of hours.
 I was on the road late Monday night, and it was miserable.
 Snow, rain, and ice wreaking havoc on the area.
 I cannot recall the last time that the weather changed so quickly.
 I have to admit that I was caught somewhat off guard.
-I knew it was going to snow, but did not prepare myself for the change, unlike last year.
+I knew it was going to snow but did not prepare myself for the change, unlike last year.
 You will recall that last year we experienced the blizzard of 2016.
-The storm lived up to the hype, dumping over a feet of snow.
+The storm lived up to the hype, dumping over a foot of snow.

 Three life lessons come to mind when I think about how a storm affects us.
 First, we have to slow down.
 The roads are slick, and it is dangerous to drive too fast.
 If you do not slow down, you will end up in a ditch.
 The roads on Monday were rather dicey, and I was not sure I would make it home unless I took my time.
 In life, sometimes slowing down is the right thing to do.
 We tend to rush through life without paying much attention to what is going on around us.
 If you are not careful, you may end up in a dangerous situation.